Trajectorial dissipation and gradient flow for the relative entropy in Markov chains: The Variance Process

 \subsection{Steepest Descent of the Variance, under Detailed Balance}

-We will establish now the following Theorem \ref{Steep_Desc_Var}.
+We state now and establish the following result, Theorem \ref{Steep_Desc_Var}.
 As pointed out in \textsc{Jordan, Kinderlehrer \& Otto}\,(1998), results of this type go as far back as the paper by \textsc{Courant, Friedrichs \& Lewy} (1928) in the Brownian motion context.
 We deploy the notation of (\ref{A21}) for the likelihood ratios relative to the invariant distribution, as well as the following notion.

 \begin{defn} We say that a smooth curve of probability measures $ ( P (t) )_{t_0 \le t < \infty} \subset \cM = \cP_+(\cS)$ is of {\it steepest descent} locally at $\,t = t_0\,,$ for a given smooth functional $F : \cM \to \R$ and relative to a given metric $\varrho$ on $\cM,$ if it minimizes, among all curves $ \, ( \widetilde P (t) )_{t_0 \le t < \infty} \subset \cM\,$ satisfying $\widetilde P (t_0) = P (t_0),$ the infinitesimal rate of change of $F$ as measured on $\cM$ in terms of $\varrho\,,$ namely,